 6. Raiders of the Lost Ark (1981)

 During the start of World War II, archaeologist and professor, Indiana Jones, gets questioned by the United States Army about the Staff of Ra.

 The Army assigns Jones with the task of retrieving the staff from his former boss and, then, the Ark of the Covenant itself before the Nazis do.

 Those Army intelligence agents telling him to do what he does best: Dig up ancient artifacts in heroic fashion.

-This inciting event almost precisely follows Campbell’s Hero’s Journey for nearly every step.
+This inciting event almost precisely follows Campbell’s Hero’s Journey.
 A successful writing method, it requires a strong inciting force to withstand the amount of change the protagonist goes through.

 Two thugs arrive at a hotel bar in New York City.
 A waiter calls out for a man named George Kaplan.
 At the same time, Roger Thornhill, an unassuming advertising executive, calls for the same waiter.

 The two thugs sent to find Kaplan immediately think Thornhill is him.
 This creates an inciting incident built on a mistaken identity.

 This inciting event kicks off Thornhill's wild ride in another Hitchcock classic.
 While North by Northwest has a tongue in cheek tone, mistaken identity are ripe with comedy and fun ways to show who a character is by making them be someone they’re not.